YaleDHLab/dhlab-site/_projects/pixplot.md

      alt="View from PixPlot of scattered photographs from the Meserve Kunhardt Collection" style='float: left; margin-right: 10px; padding-bottom: 10px' />

+### Future Developments

 *PixPlot* provides new ways of engaging large-scale visual collections.
 Initial experiments underway at Yale use the tool to look at thousands of cultural heritage images held in the Beinecke Rare Book & Manuscript Library, Yale Center for British Art, and the Medical Historical Library.

+We're currently working on new enhancements to the software that will include:
+- animations between layouts
+- on-click metadata, with options for filtering
+- annotations
+- high-resolution images
+- single-vertex primitives to enable users to display lots of images!

 For more on the underlying code, visit the DHLab's <a href='https://github.com/YaleDHLab/pix-plot' target='_blank'>GitHub repository</a>.
 The code was authored by Yale Digital Humanities Lab Developer Douglas Duhaime.